ayawageeh16/Popular_Movies/README.md

 # Popular_Movies
-Udacity Android Developer Nanodegree project (stage1, stage 2) An Android Application to update users with most popular and top Rated movies, User can add movies to favourites movies sqlite database and can display the poster, movie details and overview will he is offline.
+Udacity Android Developer Nanodegree project (stage1, stage 2) An Android Application to update users with most popular and top Rated movies, User can add movies to favourites movies sqlite database and can display the poster, movie details and overview while he is offline.

 # Features: